CyberFlameGO/TaskGroup/README.md

 have not completed are cancelled.

-The project's idea came from Paper's [Regionized Entity Ticking](https://github.com/PaperMC/Paper/issues/1001) issue, and Aikar's [ParaTask](https://github.com/aikar/paratask) unfinished project.
+The project's idea came from Paper's [Regionized Entity Ticking](https://github.com/PaperMC/Paper/issues/1001) issue, and Aikar's [ParaTask](https://github.com/aikar/paratask) WIP project.
 Operations like ticking (i.e. updating) a game world are perfect candidates for parallelization since work can be split up into task that update a specific region of the world.